The Application Process

 LETTERS OF RECOMMENDATION

-Two letters of recommendation are mandatory for all courses.
-One letter must be from your supervisor/chain of command and specifically indicate, should you be selected to participate, what you would be contributing to the course, and what benefits you and/or your organization would derive from your attendance.
-The second letter should address the same points.
-All letters must be dated no more than 60 days prior to applying.
-Individuals who are independent contractors or sole proprietors must still submit two letters of recommendation.
-All letters of recommendation should be addressed to the Director of the William J. Perry Center for Hemispheric Defense Studies.
+One (1) letter of recommendation is mandatory for virtual and in-residence courses.
+The letter must be from your supervisor/chain of command, and it must specifically indicate, should you be selected to participate, what you would be contributing to the course, and what benefits you and/or your organization would derive from your attendance.
+A second letter is optional, and it should address the same points.

 APPLICATION DEADLINES

-Completed applications and related documentation for all non-U.S. citizens and dual-citizens (USA and another country) seeking a scholarship must be submitted by the stated deadline in order to be considered.
-The same deadlines apply for those people (U.S. citizens and others) who are applying in a self-funded capacity.
+Completed application and related documentation for all non-US citizens seeking a scholarship must be submitted by stated deadlines to be considered.
+The same deadlines apply for individuals (US citizens and non-US citizens) who are applying in a self-funded capacity.
+Late applications will not be considered.

 Many factors are considered during the evaluation process including the candidate’s professional and academic background, the number of previous courses a person has attended, and the interval between courses, both at the Perry Center and at other Regional Centers including the George C. Marshall European Center for Security Studies (GCMC), the Daniel K. Inouye Asia-Pacific Center for Security Studies (DKI-APCSS), the Near East South Asia Center for Strategic Studies (NESA), and the Ted Stevens Center for Arctic Security Studies (TSC).